Key takeaways:

 Diagnosing asthma in toddlers and young children can be tricky because they can’t complete pulmonary function tests, which are used to check for signs of asthma.
 Many times, toddlers and children will be diagnosed with asthma based on their symptoms.

-Your child’s provider will ask you questions about:
+Your child’s healthcare team will ask you questions about:

 Your child’s asthma symptoms (cough, wheezing, trouble breathing)